 Level 5 Stage Outcomes:

 A variety of learning and teaching methods appropriate to the level will be used, from formal lectures, tutorials and supervised practical exercises through to critical reviews of the work of other practitioners and development of research techniques.
 The taught sessions are complemented by directed and private study done in your own time.
-Out of the 12 hours a week, 7 hours a week are taught and the rest are self study.
+Out of the 12 hours a week, seven hours a week are taught and the rest are self study.
 You are also able to access Academic Coaching sessions.

 We are planning that our teaching, learning and assessment for 2021/2022 will be both online and face to face (blended).
 Each module will take a unique approach that best supports you in achieving the learning and assessments.
 You will be part of a variety of online lectures, discussions, tutorials and activities.
 You will have access to a Virtual Learning Environment (VLE) where a range of resources and activities will be provided.
 You will engage with your peers and teachers via Microsoft Teams, partaking in a range of planned sessions.